mohamedamjad/ASI/README.md

 ====

 - Now that you are in the boot2docker, go to the vagrant mount: `cd /vagrant`
-- execute the configure_docker.sh script: `sh configure_docker.sh` (this script will create two docker containers: postgis and geoserver the first one containes the [Postgres+PostGIS image](https://registry.hub.docker.com/u/jamesbrink/postgresql/) end the second one contains the [Geoserver image](https://registry.hub.docker.com/u/kartoza/geoserver/) .
+- execute the configure_docker.sh script: `sh configure_docker.sh` (this script will create two docker containers: postgis and geoserver the first one containes the [Postgres+PostGIS image](https://registry.hub.docker.com/u/jamesbrink/postgresql/) and the second one contains the [Geoserver image](https://registry.hub.docker.com/u/kartoza/geoserver/) . this script will also automatically add a shapefile to our geodatabase using the shp2pgsql plugin.
 Step III: Access to the geo-database from the pgAdmin desktop interface
 ====
 Fill the connection form with the appropriate IP adress (localhost), user (postgres), Password (postgres) and forwarded port (2201) .
 Like the screenshot bellow.